What is Ulcerative Colitis?

 Blood in the stool

-Stools containing mucus and/or blood (rectal bleeding)
+Stools containing mucus and/or blood (hematochezia) or isolated emission of blood (rectal bleeding).

 Numerous and small stools